MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 ```

 ### -Name

-This is the name of resource you are creating.
-This param will be used to create the full name of the HCS VM resource
+Name of resource you are creating.
+This value is used to create the full name of the HCS VM

-> Your_Name -> HCS Virtual Machine Your_name
+resource.

+For example, if you used the value **hcsres** the full name of the HCS VM resource is **HCS Virtual Machine hcsres**.

 ```yaml
 Type: String